hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 <http://blog.plasticscm.com/2010/11/version-control-timeline.html> <!-- .element: class="attribution" -->

 note:
-So **I** thought the year 2005 really stood out in this graphic.
-Of course, that doesn't necessarily mean everyone thought so.
+* The year 2005 caught my attention.
+* But one of my students had noticed something entire different in this graphic.

-In fact, at the end of one particular course day, a student came to me with a question.
+At the end of one particular course day, this student came to me with a question.
-And her question proved that she had noticed an **entirely** different thing than I had.
-She came to me after class and said: "Git is great and all that, but what's gonna be the **next** big thing?"
+And she said: "Git is great and all that, but what's gonna be the **next** big thing?"

-Now I turned to the student and told her everything I knew.
+"It looks like nothing has happend in Version Control world for over ten years!"

+I told her:

-That I was quite sure that distributed version control systems like Git and Mercurial would be around for a while longer.
+* we're quite sure that distributed version control systems like Git and Mercurial will be around for much longer.

 But of course this wasn't a proper answer at all!
 Because **I didn't know** what was gonna be the next big thing.

-Now afterwards, I really felt bad about not being able to answer my student's question directly.
 I had effectively told her that "Git will probably be around forever", even if I didn't phrase it exactly like that.
+That didn't sit right with me.
 So I decided to research the matter a bit further.
-And what started out as finding the answer to a simple question turned into an investigation.
-And the investigation turned into a conference talk.
+And the research got out of hand and eventually turned into this conference talk.
-Which is the one you're attending right now!

-So, welcome to you all! (*open arms*)
-And let's see if we can find the answer to the student's question together, shall we?
+So, thank you for attending it, you are most welcome! (*open arms*) And let's see if we can find the answer to the student's question together, shall we?
-And after we find out, I'll make sure that she gets the answer as soon as possible.
-OK?
-I promise.

 ---